felixs8/vibe-coding-template/project-management/guidelines.md

 The third step defines how we decide that work is finished.
 This is written down in the **definition of done artifact**.

-## Step 4: Task Cycle
+## Step 4: Task Cycle with Review Process

 Development proceeds in small, repeatable cycles.
-Each cycle focuses on exactly one task.
+Each cycle focuses on exactly one task and includes a dedicated review phase to ensure code quality.

+### Phase 1: Planning and Implementation

 1. **Analysis and Planning** – The AI agent and the vibe coder decide what the next task should be.
 The AI challenges the scope, suggests smaller steps, and asks clarifying questions.
 2. **Acceptance Criteria** – Once the task is clear, acceptance criteria are written.
 Some of these criteria will be automated tests.
-When the criteria are defined and agreed on, the task is marked *Ready*.
+When the criteria are defined and agreed on, the task is marked _Ready_.
-3. **Implementation** – The AI agent acting as vibe coder carries out the work.
+3. **Implementation** – The AI agent acting as **coder** carries out the work.
 It ensures that the project builds, all relevant tests pass, and the definition of done is satisfied.
 4. **Documentation Update** – As part of the task, the documentation artifact is updated.
-5. **Task File Update** – The task artifact is updated with final status, acceptance results, and references to changes.
+5. **Task File Update** – The coder documents all changes made, including which files were modified, created, or deleted.
+The task status is changed to _In Review_.

+### Phase 2: Review Process

+6. **Switch to Reviewer Agent** – A second AI agent takes the role of **reviewer**.
+This can be done in a separate VS Code window showing the same local codebase to work simultaneously.
+7. **Review Implementation** – The reviewer agent reads the task file to understand what was supposed to be implemented, then:
+   - Verifies all acceptance criteria are met
+   - Reviews all code changes listed in the task file
+   - Checks that the implementation follows the Definition of Done
+   - Validates that tests are meaningful and would actually fail if the feature broke
+   - Ensures no shortcuts were taken that compromise code quality
+8. **Review Outcome** – The reviewer either:
+   - **Approves**: Task status changes to _Done_, ready for commit
+   - **Requests Changes**: Task status returns to _In Progress_ with specific feedback documented in the task file

+### Phase 3: Finalization

-6. **Review and Check-in** – The human reviews the result.
+9. **Review and Check-in** – Once approved by the reviewer agent, the human reviews the result.
 If accepted, the work is committed to the repository.

 ## Step 5: Retrospective